jjakehall/techcycle-application/README.md

 # TEchcycle Application

 The final project I completed at Tech Elevator.
-This directory contains all of the starter projects for the final capstone.
-The Vue starter project works with both the Java and .NET backend projects with a single configuration update that you can read about in the README.

-Each project contains instructions that provides information about the starting code and explains how to get started with the final capstone project.
+Website for finding nearby and ideal cycling routes and paths, logging ride details, and storing user information.
+Developed with team of three developers using Agile methodologies, Java, Spring, PostgreSQL, HTML, CSS, Vue.js framework, and BootstrapVue.